friemen/async-ui/README.md

 ## What it shows

- * A UI form with all it's state is represented by pure data.
+ * A UI form with all it's state represented by pure data.
  * Specification of UI forms and event processing is free of access to JavaFX APIs, and can therefore be tested without any GUI test robots.
  * Event processing and communication among UI forms is free of